Cancel your Azure subscription

 - Select Overview, and then select Delete subscription.

-If you cancel your subscription with Pay-As-You-Go rates accidentally, you can reactivate it in the Accounts Center.
+If you cancel your subscription with Pay-As-You-Go rates accidentally, you can reactivate it in the Azure portal.

-If your subscription is not a subscription with Pay-As-You-Go rates, contact support within 90 days of cancellation to reactivate your subscription.
+If your subscription isn't a subscription with Pay-As-You-Go rates, contact support within 90 days of cancellation to reactivate your subscription.

-- If needed, you can reactivate a pay-as-you-go subscription in the Account center.
+- If needed, you can reactivate a pay-as-you-go subscription in the Azure portal.